User Review0 (0 votes)

 Why did they win?

 Though many tech companies scrambled to get out ahead of the pandemic, few did so with as much verve and aplomb as work coordination vendor, Smartsheet.
-Not only is their COVID-19 resource center one of the best in the business, their product category is arguably one of the most useful there is for organizing a mass response to a global pandemic.
+Not only is their one of the best in the business, their product category is arguably one of the most useful there is for organizing a mass response to a global pandemic.
 But it didn’t end there, Smartsheet’s standout achievement in 2020 was helping the Department of Commerce survive the onslaught of millions of U.S. firms suddenly trying to clarify their status as essential businesses, where they helped replace the DoC’s home page with a Smartsheet quick response form after the agency’s email servers went down and stayed down.
 This helped countless U.S. organizations to obtain critically needed information and helped many of them to stay in business

 Why were they recognized?

 Microsoft has made some pretty big shifts and investments in 2020, but what stood out most were the intentional investments across the key systems that quickly and safely turned work into customer engagements.
 Take Microsoft’s security portfolio that offers customers a unified and impressively comprehensive end-to-end security posture from network to end points and even future forward headless points at the edge.
 With streamlined and simplified solutions, Microsoft is intentionally bringing together a portfolio that doesn’t add to the chaos and complexity taking over security operations.
 They are very focused on how security and IT teams are working…and Microsoft is striving to deliver tools to make all that work more transparent, collaborative and easy.